openebs-archive/openebs-docs/docs/cas.md

 ## PVs on CAS systems

 In contrast, CAS enables you to leverage flexibility and scalability of cloud-native applications.
-The storage software that defines a Kubernetes PV (Persistent Volume) is based on the microservices architecture.
+The storage software that defines a Kubernetes PV (Persistent Volume) is based on the micro services architecture.
 The control plane (storage controller) and the data plane of the storage software (storage replica) are run as Kubernetes Pods and, therefore, enable you to apply all the advantages of being cloud-native to CAS.

 ![CAS](/docs/assets/cas.png)